IT Risk Assessments: 10 Frequently Asked Questions

 Does your organization invest in regular IT risk assessments?

-If not, they are an essential aspect of your overall cybersecurity posture, and your technology management.
+IT risk assessments are an essential aspect of your overall cybersecurity posture and technology management.
 Some businesses are unclear as to what is involved in a risk assessment, how it can benefit their business or even what a risk assessment is.
-We have broken down the top four questions we often get around IT risk assessments so you can understand what they mean for your organization.
+We’ve broken down the top ten questions we often get around IT risk assessments so you can understand what they mean for your organization.

 IT risk assessment

-Manufacturing companies are subject to following regulations in the CMMC, or Cybersecurity Maturity Model Certification.
+Manufacturing companies are subject to several security standard regulations in the CMMC, or Cybersecurity Maturity Model Certification.

 A risk assessment is the process of assessing and identifying IT security risks, to enhance an organization’s overall security posture.
 Oftentimes compliance regulations, such as CMMC, HIPAA and GLBA will require regular risk assessments.